 Better than existing solutions

 If your providers are already active in other marketplaces, they already understand the basic value proposition of a marketplace.
 Your job is to communicate to them why your offering is better than the alternatives.
 As a refresher, below are some of the ways in which you can provide a better value proposition.
-You need to focus on these aspects in your communication towards providers.
+You need to focus on these aspects in your communication with providers.

 One option is to focus on trust.
 Airbnb improved on Craigslist by increasing the trust between hosts and guests.
 Today, they offer insurance and payment processing to prevent fraud.
 They also provided a smoother user experience for hosts, making the site more appealing than Craigslist’s “classic” look and feel.